milapruiett/milapruiett/README.md

 - 👋 Hi, I’m @milapruiett
-- 👀 I’m interested in ecology, plant biology, and forestry
+- 👀 I’m interested in ecology and evolution
 - 🌱 I’m currently working on plant herbivore interactions
 - 📫 How to reach me ameliapruiett@lclark.edu

 <!---